Empowering Local Energy Solutions

 CONTACT US

-The number of EVs on U.S. roads is projected to reach 78.5 million in 2035, up from 4.5 million at the end of 2023 will be far exceeded, and by 2035, an environmental impact tax will de-incentivize fossil fuels, and EVs will dominate the motoring market.
-Even though our forecasts of utilization of chargers are much higher, the table, using conservative forecasts of more than 26 percent of the nearly 300 million total vehicles (cars and light trucks) expected to be on U.S. roads in 2035, will drive every gas station to invest in appropriate climate infrastructure.
+The number of EVs on U.S. roads is projected to reach 78.5 million in 2035, up from 4.5 million at the end of 2023.
+Solar DC Power believes that as Range grows to 500 miles on a full charge, charging times decrease, and other climate resilience infrastructure expands to rural areas, EVs will be the transport of choice.
+The number of charging units at a service center in rural areas will equal or exceed the number of gasoline dispensers.
+These favorable conditions will greatly increase demand for EVs, and they will far exceed forecasts.
+By 2035, an environmental impact tax will de-incentivize fossil fuels, and EVs will dominate the motoring market.
+Even though our forecasts of utilization of chargers are much higher than the table, the table using conservative forecasts of more than 26 percent of the nearly 300 million total vehicles (cars and light trucks) expected to be on U.S. roads in 2035, will drive every gas station to invest in appropriate climate infrastructure.
 This growth is a paradigm in private vehicle transportation.
 Forward-looking rural gas stations will meet this challenge and provide as many, or more, Level 3 chargers as gas dispensers.
 The first service stations to invest in climate infrastructure will be ahead of the curve and reap the profits.

 What Affects Charging Speed?